andyjakubowski/kingly-site/src/v1/api/index.md

 - immediately positions itself in its configured initial state (as defined by its initial control state and initial extended state)
 - will compute an output for any input that is sent to it since that

 Let us insist again on the fact that the state machine is not, in general, a pure function of its inputs.
 However, a given output of the machine depends exclusively on the sequence of inputs it has received so far ([causality property](https://en.wikipedia.org/wiki/Causal_system)).
-This means that it is possible to associate to a state machine another function which takes a sequence of inputs into a sequence of outputs, in a way that **that** function is pure.
+This means that it is possible to associate to a state machine another function that takes a sequence of inputs into a sequence of outputs, in a way that **that** function is pure.
 This is what enables simple and automated testing.

 ## General concepts
 We encourage the novice reader to refer to the [tutorials](../tutorials) for a step-by-step introduction to the concepts, with examples analyzed by order of complexity.
-In this section, we will use the example of a reasonably complex CD player application, whose behaviour is modelled by a hierarchical state machine.
+In this section, we will use the example of a reasonably complex CD player application, whose behavior is modelized by a hierarchical state machine.
 For this example, we will show a run of the machine, and by doing so, illustrate advanced concepts such as compound states, and history states.
-This example will be focused on the modelling rather than the implementation.
+This example will be focused on the modeling rather than the implementation.
 The reader can refer to the [examples](../examples) section of this documentation for full-fledged examples.

 ### CD drawer modelization
 This example is taken from Ian Horrock's seminal book on statecharts and is the specification of a CD player.
-The behaviour of the CD player is pretty straight forward and understandable immediately from the visualization.
+The behavior of the CD player is pretty straight forward and understandable immediately from the visualization.
 From a didactical point of view, the example serves to feature advanced characteristics of hierarchical state machines, including history states, composite states,  transient states, automatic transitions, and entry points.
 For a deeper understanding of how the transitions work in the case of a hierarchical machine, you can have a look at the [terminology](https://github.com/brucou/kingly#terminology) and [sample run](#Example-run) for the CD player machine.

 ![cd player state chart](http://i.imgur.com/ygsOVi9.jpg)

 The salient facts are:
-- `NO Cd loaded`, `CD_Paused` are control states which are composite states: they are themselves state machines comprised on control states.
+- `NO Cd loaded`, `CD_Paused` are control states which are composite states: they are themselves state machines comprised of control states.
 - The control state `H` is a pseudo-control state called shallow history state
 - All composite states feature an entry point and an automatic transition.
-For instance `CD_Paused` has the sixth control state as entry point, and the transition from `CD_Paused` into that control state is called an automatic transition.
+For instance, `CD_Paused` has the sixth control state as an entry point, and the transition from `CD_Paused` into that control state is called an automatic transition.
 Entering the `CD_Paused` control state automatically triggers that transition.
 - `Closing CD drawer` is a transient state.
 The machine will automatically transition away from it, picking a path according to the guards configured on the available exiting transitions

 ### Example run